Sea buckthorn berries — the botanical source of sea buckthorn oil

 Ingredient Spotlight: sea buckthorn oil and it’s botanical super-powers

-In the world of botanical skincare, few ingredients are as nutrient dense as sea buckthorn oil.
-This vibrant superfruit contains more than 190 bioactive compounds and over 14 vitamins, making it a powerful ally for supporting healthy, resilient skin.
-[1]
+Sea buckthorn oil is a nutrient-dense botanical oil pressed or extracted from the berries, seeds, or pulp of the sea buckthorn plant (Hippophae rhamnoides).
+In the world of botanical skincare, few ingredients are as nutrient dense: this vibrant superfruit contains close to 190 bioactive compounds and over a dozen vitamins, making it a powerful ally for supporting healthy, resilient skin.[1]

 When thoughtfully sourced and properly extracted, sea buckthorn oil delivers meaningful skin benefits without overwhelming sensitive skin.